 This place is really something special and has so much to offer.
 We first went and checked out their epic bird show, where you get up super close and personal with many of our birds of prey, plus some cute little local fellas.
 The kids really enjoyed it!

 We also got the chance to forage for bush foods, learn about the local landscape and how the indigenous people of this land learn and live from the land.
-It’s a really great education experiences that the kids will love.
+It’s a really great educational experience that the kids will love.

 Take a Picnic & Explore The West McDonnell Ranges

 Like I mentioned you might need a few days to check out all that’s on offer.
 There are dozens of beautiful spots to stop, and you’ll want to just set up camp for the whole day at your first stop no doubt because it’s so serene.
 I will note that there is not much out this way in way of food and petrol so make sure you’ve got a full tank and also pack a picnic.
 Stop somewhere like Glen Helen and set up along the waterfront!